-One of his photographs show him naked, with a half-shaved head, sitting in a prison like space- his skin wet and covered by flies.
+One of his photographs shows him naked, with a half-shaved head, sitting in a prison-like space- his skin wet and covered by flies.
 Although his face looked blank, he remains immobile and reaches a meditative level where the pain is thrown away.
 Through this, a religious ritual inherited from Buddhism, he seeks to discover the moment where the spiritual can manifest via the corporeal.
 In the nearly 40 art performances that Zhang Huan performed, he addressed a variety of issues such as the power of unified action to challenge oppressive political regimes, the status and plight of the expatriate in the new global culture, the persistence of structures of faith in communities undermined by violent conflict and the place of censorship in contemporary democracy.

 Artists: Adel Abdessemed, Lida Abdul, Phil America, Ivan Argote, Chim↑Pom, Minerva Cuevas, Chto Delat?, Cyprien Gaillard, Yang-Ah Ham, Andre Hemer, Tehching Hsieh, Zhang Huan, Jani Leinonen, Klara Liden, Armando Lulaj, Matt McCormick, Filippo Minelli,

 Clemens von Wedemeyer, Kacey Wong, Xijing Men, He Yunchang.

 Exhibited: To Raise the Water Level in a Fishpond, 1997